 "There may be appropriate times to go to voters and I think we want to reserve this right," said Haughwout.

-Selectboard member Jim Burke said price estimates for projects should
+Selectboard member Jim Burke said price estimates for projects should be as close to final costs as possible.

 "When presented to the Selectboard, we need the final number," Burke said.
 "Without any unforeseen problems."